Code-Institute-Submissions/getMyTattoo/README.md

 ### :page_with_curl: Add profile - only for tattoo artists

 This page is visible only after a user registered his/her profile and is not available from the menu.
-That because a user is allowed to have only one profile.
+That happens because a user is allowed to have only one profile.

 A form with all the fields needed is shown.
 Here the tattoo artist can add:
 * name